SAP-samples/concur-web-services-authentication/README.md

 For additional information, please [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

 ## Contributing
-This repository is provided "as-is"
+This repository is provided "as-is".

 ## License
 Copyright (c) 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.